dece/Bebop/README.md

 [py-faq-http]: https://portal.mozz.us/gemini/dece.space/dev/faq/using-python-programs.gmi

-The easier installation method is using Pip, either user or system-wide installation.
-I recommend user installation, but a system-wide installation should not cause issues as there are no dependencies.
+The recommended installation method is using Pipx, but using Pip is fine, either user or system-wide installation.

 ```bash
 # User installation: